pollen8/petCafe/README.md

 ~~ draw layers of sprites ~~
 ~~ draw character ~~
-~~ move fixed layers when pressing keys ~~ move character from center to edges of map so that map stops moving when its at the edge of the view port. scale map to fit screen collision detection layer
+~~ move fixed layers when pressing keys ~~
+~~ move character from center to edges of map so that map stops moving when its at the edge of the view port ~~. with viewport 10 tile wide when you move right to the end the last column tears and repeat itself. scale map to fit screen collision detection layer